JuanDiegoCamposNeira/Sorting-Algorithms-Visualization/README.md

 # Sorting algorithms visualizer
-Web page created with React.js that lets you see how sorting algorithms works using animations.
+Web page created with React.js that lets you see how some of the most famus sorting algorithms works using animations.
 ## Algorithims implemented
 - Bubble sort
 - Heap sort